 Optimal Class Structure

-Our children’s classes are divided by age groups and by level of experience to ensure that each child progresses at an optimum pace: Little Dragons classes for 4-7 year olds; and Young Dragons classes for 8-12 year olds (13 and up – see our Teen and Adult classes).
+Our Family classes are divided by age groups and by level of experience to ensure that each child (and participating parent!) progresses at an optimum pace: Little Dragons classes for 4-7 year olds and their parents; and Young Dragons classes for 8-12 year olds and their parents (13 and up – see our Teen and Adult classes).
 Classes are conveniently offered throughout the week and weekends for you to choose from.

 Top Martial Arts Styles